norton120/Lucy/README.md

 - `#TODO:` django_test

 each is a basic instance of that framework where we can run a suite of Sid tests in an agnostic way.

+> [!IMPORTANT]
+> We really need a simple front-end to test this with.
+Considering a Mattermost installation? or just setting up a test Slack/Discord to start?
+Open to ideas.